Vaccines for COVID-19

 Many people will be offered their COVID-19 vaccination in a vaccination centre and you will be able to register for your vaccine online.

-There will be at least one vaccination centre in every county.
+There is at least one vaccination centre in every county.
+You can access a list of locations for the vaccination centres.

 Before vaccines can be made available, they must be approved as being safe to use.
 The European Medicines Agency (EMA) is responsible for approving the use of COVID-19 vaccines in the European Union (EU).
 The EMA website shows the vaccines that have been submitted for approval and what stage of the process they are at.
 You can view the latest news updates from the EMA and key facts on COVID-19 vaccines.